[Skip to Content]

 Upcoming Veteran Events:

-Gulf War/Global War on Terror Veterans Support Group at Lenox/Elk Mountain VFW Post 8488 every, first Monday of Month at 5:30 PM.
-Next meeting is April 7th at 5:30PM.
+Gulf War/Global War on Terror Veterans Support Group at Lenox/Elk Mountain VFW Post 8488 every First Monday of Month at 5:30 PM.
+Next meeting is October 6th at 5:30PM.

-Vietnam Veterans Support Group at Lenox/Elk Mountain VFW Post 8488 every 1st, and 3rd Monday at 10:30 AM.
-Next meetings March 17th and April 7thth at 10:30AM.
+Vietnam Veterans Support Group at Lenox/Elk Mountain VFW Post 8488 every 1st and 3rd Monday at 10:30 AM.
+Next meetings are October 6th & October 20th at 10:30AM.

 Our office can be reached at the following: